awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 + If the partition key value is null, Amazon Redshift automatically unloads that data into a default partition called `partition_column=__HIVE_DEFAULT_PARTITION__`\.
 + The UNLOAD command doesn't make any calls to an external catalog\.
 To register your new partitions to be part of your existing external table, use a separate ALTER TABLE \.\.\.
 ADD PARTITION \.\.\. command\.
 Or you can run a CREATE EXTERNAL TABLE command to register the unloaded data as a new external table\.
 You can also use an AWS Glue crawler to populate your Data Catalog\.
 For more information, see [Defining Crawlers](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
 + The MANIFEST keyword isn't supported\.
-+ The column data types that you can use as the partition key are SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, BOOLEAN, CHAR, VARCHAR, DATE, and TIMESTAM
++ The column data types that you can use as the partition key are SMALLINT, INTEGER, BIGINT, DECIMAL, REAL, BOOLEAN, CHAR, VARCHAR, DATE, and TIMESTAMP\.